Frequently asked questions

 I've never been able to identify a tree.
 Will this actually work for me?

-It's a reasonable starting point for beginners.
-The method is step-by-step — bark type first, then fruit, buds, and leaves — and the photography is detailed enough to compare against what you're looking at.
+It's a great starting point for beginners as well as those with some experience.
+It has been tried and tested in the field, and it works!
+The method is step-by-step and the photography is detailed and diagnostic.
 Many people find they can make a plausible identification fairly quickly.
-Some species are more straightforward than others, and there will be trees you can't pin down — that's true of any field guide.
+Some species are more straightforward than others, and there may be individual trees you can't pin down — even the keenest 'experts' are often perplexed by these wonderful species.

 Will I actually learn to identify eucalypts, or will I just be looking things up each time?